stevenfontanella/microlens/README.md

 [![Build status](https://secure.travis-ci.org/aelve/microlens.svg)](http://travis-ci.org/aelve/microlens)

-*A tiny part of the lens library which you can depend upon.*
+*A tiny part of the lens library with no dependencies.*

 ## If you're completely new to this whole lenses thing